Clive Palmer: Advertisements

-WA border closure
+Western Australia border closure

 In July 2020, Palmer claimed that the closing of the borders by the Western Australian government owing to the COVID-19 pandemic was unconstitutional and challenged the WA legislation in the Federal Court.
 In response the Western Australian Premier Mark McGowan labelled Palmer an enemy of the state.
 Palmer also claimed that the border closure would "destroy the lives of hundreds of thousands of people for decades" and compared the death toll of COVID-19 with that of road accidents and influenza.
 By August, the Prime Minister of Australia Scott Morrison withdrew support of Palmer's legal challenge after receiving a public backlash on his previous supportive stance.
 Mark McGowan praised the Commonwealth for its withdrawal and indicated the Western Australian government would continue to fight the case and urging Palmer to withdraw the case labelling him "Australia's greatest egomaniac" and an "Olympic scale narcissist".

 As the issues moved to the constitutional level, they came to involve possible conflict between major constitutional principles: parliamentary sovereignty and the rule of law.
 On 6 November 2020, the High Court upheld the legislation.
 Challenges to the constitutionality of amendments to the Act made in 2020 failed in the High Court on 13 October 2021.

 In this context, Palmer sued McGowan for defamation and McGowan counter-sued Palmer for defamation.
 The Federal Court found on 2 August 2022 that each had defamed the other, awarded each a relatively small amount in damages and warned that such a dispute between prominent political figures should never have wasted the court's time and resources.